xt0fer/reveal-slides/md/intro-to-oop.md

 -
 ###Implicit and Explicit Parameters

 * Lets look at the method ***shootWebAtTarget( )*** .
-This method has two parameters and Implicit parameter which is SpiderMan object.
+This method has two parameters and an Implicit parameter which is the SpiderMan object.

-* The SpiderMan object is not explicitly called , but is implied by the compiler when this program is executed.
+* The SpiderMan object is not explicitly called, but is ***implied*** by the compiler when this program is executed.
-* The target object is explicitly stated parameter which has to be stated each time the method is called.
+* The target object is ***explicitly*** stated parameter which has to be stated each time the method is called.

 -
 -

 ##Benefits of encapsulation
 * Life is full of enough problems, lets avoid them in our programs.
-We do that by making things as simple as possible.
-Simplicity is your friend!
+We do that by making things as simple as possible. **Simplicity is your friend!**

 -
 ###Benefits of encapsulation

-* There is already a possibility of the logic we create to be flawed and results in errors or unintended results.
+* There is already a possibility of the logic we create being flawed, which would result in errors or unintended results.
 Encapsulation can’t save us from the issues with our own personal logic, but it can help us avoid issues from unintended side effects of other objects.

 -
 ##Single-Responsiblity
-* **Single-Responsiblity**  when you are defining your objects think about the nature of that object.
+* **Single-Responsiblity**:  when you are defining your objects think about the nature of that object.
 Lets think about a program that Controls a ATM.
 Here are the objects that exist in the program:

 	* Bank
 	* User